Homemade apple cider vinegar is always on the go at our place at this time of year.

 If you have an abundance of other fruit, you can totally make vinegar from it too following the same instructions.
 Think plum vinegar, pear vinegar, blackberry vinegar..

-I’m only using three ingredients for my homemade apple cider vinegar: Fruit, water and an unrefined sugar.
+I’m only using three ingredients for my homemade apple cider vinegar: Fruit, water and sugar.

 How much sugar is needed depends on the sweetness of your fruit.
 The role of the sugar is, when it combines with yeast, this is what turns the fruit scrap/water mixture into alcohol, and then, in turn, this alcohol is fermented again and turned into vinegar.

 The yeast part of this the vinegar is added naturally, through wild yeasts in the air as well as on the fruit scraps themselves.

 Once your fruit scraps, water and sugar are combined, some of the pieces will float to the top.
 You need to keep them submerged to avoid any mould growing on them.
-Preferably a glass fermenting weight, or a clean ziplock bag filled with water and push it down in the jar to hold down the apples.
-A clean glass or jar that fits inside the bigger jar works well!
+Preferably a glass fermenting weight, or a clean glass or jar that fits inside the bigger jar works well!

 Then cover your container with a tea towel, muslin cloth or paper towels.
-You definitely want there to be airflow happening when you are fermenting, otherwise, you’ll have an explosion on your hands!
+No lid, as you definitely want there to be airflow happening when you are fermenting, otherwise, you’ll have an explosion on your hands!

 This is the time where alcohol is made and your mixture will start to froth and bubble.
 Place a towel under your containers to soak up any spillage as the mixture may bubble over the top.

-Place your vinegar back in the warm, dark place for another 4-6 weeks.
-After a couple of weeks, you can start to taste your vinegar.
+Place your vinegar back in the warm, dark place for another 4 + weeks.
+After 4 weeks, you can start to taste your vinegar.
 Once it tastes to your liking you can bottle it.
 It can ferment for as long as you want, it will just get more acidic over time.